SantiagoLopezDavid/Famous-Paintings-Database-Analysis/README.md

 ## Data Sources
 The Dataset used for this analysis is composed of multiple `.csv` files containing information about famous paintings, museums, and more.
+This Dataset can be found in Kaggle: [click here](https://www.kaggle.com/datasets/mexwell/famous-paintings/data)

 ## Project Files
 - `Questions.txt`: Contains 22 questions to be answer realted to the Database.